-Heart disease, cancer and respiratory problems may come to mind first when you think about the negative effects of smoking.
-But smoking can effect your ears too and lead to loss of hearing.
+Heart disease, cancer, and respiratory problems may come to mind first when you think about the negative effects of smoking.
+But smoking can affect your ears too and lead to loss of hearing.

-One in five Americans are smokers.
+One in five Americans is a smoker.
 Studies have shown smokers are 70% more likely to suffer from hearing loss than non-smokers.

 With every inhale of a cigarette, the intake of chemicals is hugely harmful.
 Formaldehyde, arsenic, vinyl chloride, and ammonia are just a few.

 The chemicals in cigarettes, like nicotine and carbon monoxide, weaken blood vessel circulation and oxygen levels in the cells of your inner ear.
-Nicotine intereferes with several bodily functions.
+Nicotine interferes with several bodily functions.
 Smoking damages hearing by:

 - effects the auditory nerve, responsible for sending the brain messages to know what sound you are hearing